 (1) Evolution of sleep and sleep functions

-(2) Phylogenetic extent of animals that forgo sleep when competing demands favour extended wakefulness
+(2) Animals that forgo sleep when competing demands favour extended wakefulness

 (3) Role of ecological factors, such as predation risk, in determining where, when and how long animals sleep

-(5) Impacts of light pollution on sleep in birds and mammals
+(5) Impacts of pollution (light and sound) on sleep in birds

 For more information, please contact Dr John Lesku.